Subway Franchise Cost | FranchiseCoach

 4. Fees and Royalties Impact Your Earnings

-Subway’s brand recognition brings in customers, but royalty and marketing fees take a slice of your profit.
-Planning for these costs and making sure they’re covered by strong sales is key to long-term success.
+The Subway name and reputation attract customers, but royalty and marketing fees take a slice of your profit.
+As such, it is crucial to plan for these fees and make sure that they are covered by a sufficient number of sales to allow for continued financial success.

 5. You as an Owner Matter